For those who do not win their case, there is normally a right of appeal. However, this is based purely on the decision reached in the case.

 For Crown and county courts you can appeal both civil and criminal cases, but it would be necessary to seek permission or ‘leave’ from a judge before an appeal can be made against a conviction in a criminal case.

-Applications to appeal, and for leave to appeal against decisions made by the Crown Court are dealt with by the Court of Appeal Criminal Division.
+Applications for leave to appeal against decisions made by the Crown Court are dealt with by the Court of Appeal Criminal Division.

 Appeals against the outcome of a hearing in a county court or a High Court are mostly dealt with by the Court of Appeal Civil Division.